Deliberations in the Plenary

 If requested, two deputies, one in favor and the other against the bill, may have the floor to express the manner in which they will vote before the voting on the whole bill takes place.
 After these speeches, the whole bill is put to the vote.
 If accepted, the bill becomes a law.

 4. Leave to Speak and Order of Speeches

 The deputies request leave to speak by a written application directed to the Office of the Speaker.
 Besides the number of the committee report and the articles on which the speech will be delivered, the direction of the speech (in favor or against) must be indicated in the application.

 During the debates, the representatives of political party groups and two deputies in their own capacities are granted leave to speak in the order of request.
 Deputies cannot have the floor before political party groups.
 If more than two deputies request leave to speak at the same time in their own capacities, the speaker will be determined by lot.

 The secretaries record all requests for leave to speak only if the requests are about the subjects on the agenda and subjects known to be on the agenda on a specific day in accordance with the Constitution, laws and the Rules of Procedure.
-In practice, the requests for leave to speak on the bills are received by the Laws and Resolutions Department immediately after the distribution of committee reports to the deputies.
+In practice, the requests for leave to speak on the bills are received by the Department of Laws and Resolutions immediately after the distribution of committee reports to the deputies.

 A deputy may delegate his or her right to speak to another deputy.

 The main committee have the priority in the order of speeches.
 As a rule, deputies have the final say.